cym13/cym13.github.io/index.rst

 June 2020
 ---------

+`Review of the D library Crypto <article/review_crypto_d.html>`_
+    Crypto is a cryptography library for the D programming language.
+I performed a review of the implementation of RSA that showed many issues.
+    This article discusses these issues in details.

 `Stirling mug top <article/stirling_mug_top.html>`_
     Stirling engines are simple, safe and dependable.
 What if we used them to transform our tea into phone chargers?